tgiachi/Eldergrove/README.md

 ![Eldergrove Logo](./imgs/Eldergrove_logo.png)

-**Eldergrove** is a fantasy roguelike engine built in C# using GoRogue, SadConsole, and Jint for scripting.
+**Eldergrove** is a fantasy roguelike engine built in C# using GoRogue, SadConsole, and NLua for scripting.
 It allows players to explore a procedurally generated world filled with creatures, magic, and limitless adventure.
 The game engine is designed to provide an immersive experience that serves as an escape into a fantastical realm, where players can shape and evolve the world around them.

 ## Features
 - Procedurally generated maps and worlds.